Characters of Kingdom Hearts: Guest Disney characters

-One of the common elements in the Kingdom Hearts series is the inclusion of levels based on various Disney and Pixar films, as well as related media.
-Several key characters from the films appear in their respective worlds, closely following their roles from the film and play a small role in the main story.
+A common element in the Kingdom Hearts series is the inclusion of levels based on various Disney and Pixar films, as well as related media.
+Several key characters from the films appear in their respective worlds, closely following their roles from the film and playing a small role in the main story.

-Several characters from the Mickey Mouse and Donald Duck universes appear in the Kingdom Hearts series, most of them appearing at the original world Disney Castle and its adjacent urban area, Disney Town.
-Minnie Mouse is portrayed as the queen of Disney Castle who rules in the absence of her husband, King Mickey.
-Daisy Duck, Donald Duck's girlfriend, is Queen Minnie's lady-in-waiting.
+Several characters from the Mickey Mouse and Donald Duck universes appear in the Kingdom Hearts series, most of them appearing at Disney Castle and its adjacent urban area, Disney Town.
+Minnie Mouse is depicted as the queen of Disney Castle who rules in the absence of her husband, King Mickey; to date, this is the only continuity in which Mickey and Minnie are married.
+Daisy Duck, Donald Duck's girlfriend, is Minnie's lady-in-waiting.
 Pluto reprises his role as Mickey's pet and makes recurring appearances throughout the series, accompanying Donald and Goofy's search for the king in the first game.
 Chip 'n' Dale act as Disney Castle's technicians, managing the Gummi Ship that Sora's party uses to travel between worlds; they play a major role in Coded, where they construct the machine used to digitize the contents of Jiminy Cricket's journal.
-Donald's nephews Huey, Dewey, and Louie appear as shop owners in Kingdom Hearts and Kingdom Hearts II, where they attempt to save up money to go on their own adventure.
-Scrooge McDuck appears in Kingdom Hearts II, Birth by Sleep, and Kingdom Hearts III where he attempts to open business venues, such as a transit system between worlds, an ice cream business, and a restaurant in Twilight Town.
-The Beagle Boys, as depicted in Mickey, Donald, Goofy: The Three Musketeers, reprise their roles from the film as Pete's minions in the Dream Drop Distance level "Country of the Musketeers".
-Other characters such as Horace Horsecollar, Clarabelle Cow, and Clara Cluck make minor appearances in Kingdom Hearts II and Birth by Sleep.
+Donald's nephews Huey, Dewey, and Louie appear as shop owners in Kingdom Hearts, Kingdom Hearts II, and Kingdom Hearts III, where they attempt to save up money to go on their own adventures.
+Scrooge McDuck appears in Kingdom Hearts II, Birth by Sleep, and Kingdom Hearts III, where he attempts to open business venues, such as a transit system between worlds, an ice cream business, and a restaurant in Twilight Town.
+The Beagle Boys, as depicted in Mickey, Donald, Goofy: The Three Musketeers, reprise their roles from the film as Pete's minions in the Dream Drop Distance world "Country of the Musketeers".
+Other characters, such as Horace Horsecollar, Clarabelle Cow, and Clara Cluck, make minor appearances in Kingdom Hearts II and Birth by Sleep.
 Ludwig Von Drake does not appear physically, but is mentioned on the Classic Kingdom posters found in Twilight Town in Kingdom Hearts III.